unlight/asmt-javascript-questions/README.md

 - What are the techniques that can help to avoid the same origin policy?
 - Different types of XSS?
 - How do you prevent XSS?
-- Content Security Policy headers values, quote few examples?
+- Content Security Policy headers values, name few examples?
 - How would you initiate manual security code review of Node.js applications?
 - Let’s says that you have node application, and some indirect dependency (3-4th level) has critical vulnerability which recently discovered.
 How you could solve this?
 - When you are working with the SPA application what are the signs that you need use state container (like Redux in React)?
 - What does immutable mean to you?

+### Architecture and design patterns
 - Can you please give us a short overview of single page applications and multi page applications and pros and cons for using which of them?

-### Architecture and design patterns
 - Please compare pros and cons for Single-page and Multi-page application approaches.
 - Can you provide examples of GoF/GRASP patterns used on your project?
 Do you know what SOLID principles means?
 - Why are design patterns are good?